josueggh/angularjs_monkeylearn/README.md

     }]);

 The **KEY** of your modules can be found in the URL or in the API Section of the specific module.
+Take into account, that in the case of public modules, you must first install the modules in your account.

 ###Implement

 The primary method is **classifyText** and receive two parameters.

-The first one is the *method* to use, in this case the script will do a Lang detection, indicated by the previous alias **'lang_detection_v1'**.
+The first one is the *method* to use, in this case the script will do language detection, indicated by the previous alias **'lang_detection_v1'**.

 The second is the text to classify.